 Juicy Lucy is the debut album by the Anglo-American band, also released in 1969.
 The music is a curiously heavy form of blues-rock, often played at break-neck speed.
 The album's cover was highly noticeable as it featured a burlesque dancer named Zelda Plum, naked except for a covering of fruit.

-The band immediately notched a UK Top 20 hit with their cover version of the Bo Diddley composition "Who Do You Love?", which fast and mean and powered by a vicious guitar to make your fingers bleed.
+The band immediately notched a UK Top 20 hit with their cover version of the Bo Diddley composition "Who Do You Love?", which is fast, mean and powered by a vicious guitar to make your fingers bleed.

 - 180 gram audiophile vinyl